-Transtelephonic Monitoring —Instead of a 24-hour monitor, you may take home a device that allows you to send your EKG recording over the telephone at the moment you feel symptoms of an arrhythmia.
+- Transtelephonic monitoring—Instead of a Holter monitor, you may take home a device that allows you to send your EKG recording over the telephone at the moment you feel symptoms of an arrhythmia.

-Implantable Loop Recorder —Sometimes, a longer period of recording is necessary.
-A small, about 2" x 1" rectangular recording device may be surgically implanted underneath the skin of the chest.
-This device can record EKG-like information over a longer period of time.
-If the information recorded falls within certain normal limits, the device erases the data.
-Any episodes of abnormal heart rhythms are retained in the device until retrieval by the physician.
+- Implantable loop recorder—If a longer period of recording is necessary, a small rectangular recording device may be surgically implanted underneath the skin of the chest.
+If the EKG-like information recorded falls within certain normal limits, the device erases the data.
+Abnormal heart rhythms are retained until your doctor retrieves the information.

-Nuclear Scanning—A radioactive material is injected into a vein and observed as it is absorbed by the heart muscle.
-This test is not specific for rhythm disturbances.
-It is used to visualize the blood supply to the heart.
+- Nuclear Scanning—To visualize the blood supply to the heart.
 Areas with poor blood supply can potentially generate abnormal rhythms.

-Tilt Table Testing —This test is usually ordered for patients with fainting episodes.
+- Tilt table testing —This test is usually ordered for people with fainting episodes.
 Your heart rate and blood pressure are closely monitored while you are first lying flat on a table and then when the table is tilted.
 It may help determine the cause of your fainting.